dzenanr/boarding/README.md

-##boarding library
+##boarding package

-**Categories**: education, game, model, view, canvas, libraries, packages, pub.
+**Categories**: education, game, model, view, canvas, libraries, package, pub.

-**Description**: A simple library to use for simple board games.
-The library has both model and view.
-To be used only on the client-side.
+**Description**: A simple package to use for simple board games.
+The package has both model and view libraries.

 [Document](http://goo.gl/kXlDOJ)